-He came to where I was sitting on the sofa, threw himself on the floor on his back and wiggled his arms and legs in the air while, in a mocking tone, imitated a baby crying.
-That was supposed to be me.
+He came to where I was sitting on the sofa, threw himself on the floor on his back and wiggled his arms and legs in the air while, in a mocking tone, imitating a baby crying.

 “Waa, waa, waa, I don’t wanna do anything!
 Waa, waa, waa, I don’t wanna put my shoes on!
 Waa, waa, I’m not wearing my jacket!” he taunted.

 At that moment my tears vanished and I lost all respect for him as any kind of authority figure.